nightcodex7/Countries/README.md

 # Countries
-Free IPTV with legally receivable TV channels for Kodi.
-VLC or other media players as .m3u for Kodi. :-)
+Free IPTV with legally receivable TV channels for Kodi, VLC or other media players as .m3u for Kodi. :-)

 # IMPORTANT CHANGES!